AutumnRivers/TinyKart/README.md

 ---

+# Notice of Deprecation
+With the announcement of [PL Garage](https://www.lbpunion.com/post/littlebigplanet-karting-custom-servers-pl-garage), TinyKart no longer has any reason to be in development.
+For more information, read [Notice_Of_Deprecation.txt](./Notice_Of_Deprecation.txt).
+This repository will not officially be worked on any further.

+---

 **Q: What can you do so far?**
 A: Please look at [Features](#features) to see what has been done so far, and what is planned.